 Board Roles & Responsibilities

 The governing body of the Retirement Fund is the Board of Trustees, consisting of 13 members appointed by the Fort Worth City Council and elected by the membership.
+Learn abut the Mission and Vision of the Fund.
+Key facts:

-Place 5 represents all retired Civil Service fire personnel, or Retiree Group B. The seat is held by a retired Civil Service fire employee, who is elected in odd-numbered years.
+Place 5 represents all retired Civil Service fire personnel, Retiree Group B. The seat is held by a retired Civil Service fire employee, who is elected in odd-numbered years.

-Place 6 represents all retired Civil Service police personnel, or Retiree Group A. The seat is held by a retired Civil Service police employee, who is elected in even-numbered years.
+Place 6 represents all retired Civil Service police personnel, Retiree Group A. The seat is held by a retired Civil Service police employee, who is elected in even-numbered years.

 Places 8 – 12 are represented by residents of the City of Fort Worth and are appointed by the Fort Worth City Council.
 Odd-numbered places are appointed in odd-numbered years and even-numbered places in even-numbered years.